11/13/20: This article has been updated throughout to reflect recent developments.

-By this spring, I’d tried most of the more common psychedelics, but ketamine seemed like a wild card.
-The stories people told me about it were all over the place—from a man who fell into a “K-hole” where he believed he was the carpet and couldn’t get up, to a woman who called it the "ultimate spiritually transcendent experience."
+By the spring of 2018, I’d tried most of the more common psychedelics, but ketamine seemed like a wild card.
+The stories people told me about it were all over the place—including a man who fell into a K-hole where he believed he was the carpet and couldn’t get up and a woman who called it the "ultimate spiritually transcendent experience."
 I didn’t want to risk the former in pursuit of the latter.

 Because experiences with ketamine vary so drastically, it’s hard to know what you’ll feel on it.
 That said, here’s what you should know if you’re thinking of trying it.